Apurv7Gupta/DSA/C++/LeetCode/Techniques/Number System/Binary_to_Decimal.md

 `(c - '0')` is just ASCII trick to find wheather the bit is 0 or 1 `( 1 = 49 ascii, 0 = 48 ascii | difference = 1)`

 `(result << 1)` this is just left shifting the number to make space for the next bit     `( This is just `$×2^{\text{n}}$` , just like it is done in the pen paper B2D method )`

+Why using const:

+When you pass by reference (&) (to avoid unnecessarily copying the argument), the function has direct access to the original string — it could modify it.
+But if you tried to modify the argument inside the function with const, the compiler would throw an error.
+So it's essentially a compile-time safety guarantee.